Integration in algebraically closed valued fields: The kernel of without volume forms

 An \emph{iterated blowup} is a composition of finitely many blowups.
 The \emph{length} of an iterated blowup is the length of the composition, that is, the number of the blowups involved. \end{defn}

+In the above definition, the condition that the coordinate of interest is algebraically dependent on the other ones is needed for matching blowups with special bijections, since, otherwise, we will not be able to find enough centers of $\rv$-balls to construct focus maps.

-Note that, for any $(Y, f) \in \ob \RV[k,\cdot]$ and a coordinate of $f(Y)$, if there is an elementary blowup of $(Y, f)$ with respect to that coordinate then it is unique.
+Note that if there is an elementary blowup of $(U, f) \in \RV[k,\cdot]$ then $\dim_{\RV}(f(U)) < k$.
+Also, there is at most one elementary blowup of $(U, f)$ with respect to any coordinate of $f(U)$.
 We should have included the index of the ``blown up'' coordinate as a part of the data for an elementary blowup.
 Since, in context, either this is clear or it does not need to be spelled out, we shall suppress mentioning it below for notational ease.

+Definition~\ref{defn:blowup} is stated relative to the underlying substructure $S$.
+If an object $(U, f)$ is $\lbar x$-definable with extra parameters $\lbar x$, then the iterated blowups of $(U, f)$ should be $\lbar x$-definable.